apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 <a id="tgif"></a> [3] Li, Yuncheng, et al. "TGIF: A new dataset and benchmark on animated GIF description."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.

+<a id="fromage"></a> [4] Jing Yu Koh, Ruslan Salakhutdinov, and Daniel Fried.
+“Grounding lan
+guage models to images for multimodal generation”.
+In: arXiv preprint arXiv:2301.13823 (2023).

+<a id="clip"></a> [5] Alec Radford et al. “Learning transferable visual models from natural
+language supervision”.
+In: International conference on machine learning.
+PMLR.
+2021, pp. 8748–8763.

+<a id="opt"></a> [6] Susan Zhang et al. “Opt: Open pre-trained transformer language models”.
+In: arXiv preprint arXiv:2205.01068 (2022).

+<a id="flamingo"></a> [7] Jean-Baptiste Alayrac et al. “Flamingo: a visual language model for few-
+shot learning”.
+In: Advances in Neural Information Processing Systems 35 (2022).

+<a id="prompt"></a> [8] Albert Webson and Ellie Pavlick.
+“Do Prompt-Based Models Really Under-
+stand the Meaning of Their Prompts?”
+In: Proceedings of the 2022 Confer- ence of the North American Chapter of the Association for Computational
+Linguistics: Human Language Technologies.
+2022.

+<a id="sel1"></a> [9] Jiachang Liu, Dinghan Shen, Yizhe Zhang, Bill Dolan, Lawrence Carin, and Weizhu Chen.
+"What Makes Good In-Context Examples for GPT-3?"
+2021.

+<a id="sel2"></a> [10] Yuanhan Zhang, Kaiyang Zhou, and Ziwei Liu.
+“What Makes Good Exam-
+ples for Visual In-Context Learning?”
+In: arXiv preprint arXiv:2301.13670 (2023)

+<a id="gen"></a> [11] Eyal Ben-David, Nadav Oved, and Roi Reichart.
+"Pada: A prompt-based autoregressive approach
+for adaptation to unseen domains".
+2021.

+<a id="channel"></a> [12] Sewon Min et al. “Noisy Channel Language Model Prompting for Few-
+Shot Text Classification”.
+In: Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+2022.

+<a id="ord1"></a> [13] Yao Lu, Max Bartolo, Alastair Moore, Sebastian Riedel, and Pontus Stenetorp.
+"Fantastically
+ordered prompts and where to find them: Overcoming few-shot prompt order sensitivity".
+2021.

+<a id="calibrate"></a> [14] Zihao Zhao et al. “Calibrate before use: Improving few-shot performance
+of language models”.
+In: International Conference on Machine Learning.
+PMLR.
+2021, pp. 12697–12706.

+<a id="frozen"></a> [15] Maria Tsimpoukelli et al. “Multimodal few-shot learning with frozen lan-
+guage models”.
+In: Advances in Neural Information Processing Systems 34 (2021), pp. 200–212.